Spread the cost of your training with Klarna – flexible payment options

 Common weak spots this service helps identify early

 Most compliance problems do not appear out of nowhere.
-They usually build quietly through weak routines, poor visibility and assumptions that somebody else is dealing with it.
+They build quietly through weak routines, poor visibility and assumptions that somebody else is dealing with it.
+These are the issues that leave restricted operators exposed when DVSA comes calling.

 • defect reporting that exists on paper but is weak in practice